to Pet Health Network or

 Symptoms

 Regardless of your dog’s age, you play a key role in helping her combat illness and remain as healthy as possible.
 Remember, your dog cannot describe symptoms to you, but she can show you signs of disease.
 Awareness of the signs of the most common diseases is one way to help reduce your pet’s risk of being affected by them.
-It’s a little scary to consider that 10% of pets that appear healthy to their owners and their veterinarians during annual checkups have underlying diseases.1
+It’s a little scary to consider that at least 10% of pets that appear healthy to their owners and their veterinarians during annual checkups have underlying diseases.1

 1. Bad breath or drooling